nicklepickle/fe-compare/README.md

 ## Takeaways

 ### Market share
-If market share and all of the benefits that go with it (community, developers, compatible packages, tutorials and lets be honest in 2025 GPT, Copilot, Cursor prompting) then React is the clear winner here.
-By any of the metrics considered and I am certian many that were not, React has more market share than all of the other candidates combined.
+If market share and all the benefits that go with it (community, developers, compatible packages, tutorials and let’s be honest in 2025 GPT, Copilot, Cursor prompting) then React is the clear winner here.
+By any of the metrics considered and I am certain many that were not, React has more market share than all of the other candidates combined.
 React is the oldest of these technologies and will likely stick around far into the future.
 HTMX and Solid are about tied for the lowest market share and are the newest options.
 Solid has the benefit of using JSX which I would imagine makes it easier to adopt if you and your team are already familiar with React.
+This was certainly true for me.

 ### Dependencies
 While React is the clear winner when it comes to market share it is on the bottom wrung if your main concern is minimizing dependencies.
 React has an abundance of compatible packages and it all but forces you to use some of them.
 This is a clear trade off from my perspective.
-More compatible packages means more functionality that you don't have to write yourself but also means a more complex dependency graph and a larger build size.
+More compatible packages mean more functionality that you don't have to write yourself but also means a more complex dependency graph and a larger build size.
-In contrast Svelte (true to its name) has an impressivley small node_modules directory and dependency list in general.
+In contrast Svelte (true to its name) has an impressively small node_modules directory and dependency list in general.
 Solid also gets a nod here.
 HTMX has deceptively minimal dependencies because it offloads all dynamic rendering to the server.
 If you are already using SSR with e.g. PHP, cshtml, jsp, etc. then this is a non-issue but if